Truth or Dare Game: Math Task Card Game to Provide Self-Differentiation and Promote Discussion

 If you’re like me (and so many other teachers), you know that math task cards can be used in sooo many ways in middle school and upper elementary math classes.

-From math centers to Footloose (or Scoot) to exit tickets to entrance tickets to mini-quizzes – the list is long!
+From math centers to Footloose (or Scoot) to exit tickets to entrance tickets to mini-quizzes – the list of task card uses is so long!

 Truth or Dare Game with Math Task Cards